Rashed1354/hackintosh-hp-elitebook-840-g3/README.md

 ## Step three.two: install serial number and UUID to fix Apple ID, iCloud, App Store, iMessage and more
 First, open Hackintool from Launchpad or Spotlight.
 Go to System tab, and in that tab, click Serial Generator.
 At the bottom, select MacBookPro13,1, and click at the refresh icon.
 Now, mount your EFI.
 Go to Disks tab, right-click the EFI partition, and click Mount.
 Then, right-click again, and click Open.

 ## Next, navigate to EFI > OC and open config.plist in Xcode.
-Now, expand Plaforminfo, and in it Generic.
-In row SystemProductName write MacBookPro13,1, in row SystemSerialNumber paste the Serial Number from Hackintool.
+Now, expand `Plaforminfo`, and in it Generic.
+In row SystemProductName write `MacBookPro13,1,` in row `SystemSerialNumber` paste the Serial Number from Hackintool.
 The same applies to SystemUUID: paste there SmUUID from Hackintool.

-## Step three.three: make boot look nice
-If you haven't closed your config.plist in Xcode, good.
-If not, open it again.
-In the menu bar select Find, and then Find in Workspace or press Shift+Command+F. Now, type in search box -v, and click first result.
-(If nothing appears, proceed to next step.)
-Then, scroll a little bit down to reveal the selected result.
-Now, select the text box and delect -v part from it (if you're curious what does it do, basically it replaces normal graphical boot with console-like boot.
-Typically used when debugging).

 # Restart your Hackintosh to apply all changes made now.